12EricB12/Uncertainty-Calculator/README.md

 Otherwise, you can sort through the source code if you're feeling like it.

 # Features
-Addition/subtraction uncertainty with a final value Multiplication/division uncertainty
+Addition/subtraction uncertainty with a final value \n Multiplication/division uncertainty \n
-Power uncertainty
+Power uncertainty \n
-The mental state of any PHYS 131 student as the app icon
+The mental state of any PHYS 131 student as the app icon \n

 # Find a bug?
 If you find an issue or want to make a suggestion, please do so under the **issues** tab.